What is canine influenza?

 A small percentage of dogs, especially those that are older or have pre-existing conditions or short, flat faces, will develop potentially life-threatening pneumonia.
 These dogs are at risk for serious complications, including death, and must be treated promptly and aggressively.

 How is canine influenza different from human seasonal flu and the H1N1 virus?
 Are dogs at risk for an epidemic of canine flu?

-In many ways, H1N1 in people and H3N8 in dogs are similar.
-Both are viruses that mutated from one species to another and are new infections that neither humans nor dogs have been exposed to before.
-Both viruses cause fever, runny nose, and coughing that last for a week or two and make you feel crummy.
-Because the immune systems have no defense against these new viruses, quarantine and vaccination are our best strategies for preventing widespread infection.
+In many ways, H1N1 in people and H3N8 and H3N2 in dogs are similar.
+All are viruses that mutated from one species to another and are new infections that neither humans nor dogs have been exposed to before.
+These viruses cause fever, runny nose, and coughing that last for a week or two and make you feel crummy.
+Because the immune systems, of both people and dogs, have no defense against these new viruses, quarantine and vaccination are our best strategies for preventing widespread infection.

 Can people get the flu from a dog with canine influenza?

-The CI virus poses no threat to humans and is being closely monitored by the Centers for Disease Control and Prevention (CDC), Health Canada, and their partners.
-If your dog does contract the CI virus, you can feel comfortable giving it plenty of TLC and your veterinarian’s recommended treatments without worry of contracting the infection yourself.
+CIV poses no threat to humans and is being closely monitored by the Centers for Disease Control and Prevention (CDC), Health Canada, and their partners.
+If your dog does contract CIV, you can feel comfortable giving it plenty of TLC and your veterinarian’s recommended treatments without worry of contracting the infection yourself.